amahjoor/prezi/README.md

 ### Web Interface
 1. Enter a description of the presentation you want to create
-2. Check the "Also generate PDF version" box if needed
+2. Check the "Generate PDF version" box if needed
+3. Optionally enable "Research mode" for enhanced content (uses LLM chaining)
-3. Click "Generate Presentation"
+4. Click "Generate Presentation"
-4. Download the PowerPoint and/or PDF files
+5. Download the PowerPoint and/or PDF files

+### Enhanced Research Mode
+The research mode uses LLM chaining to:
+1. Create an initial presentation outline
+2. Research each slide topic individually for more detailed content
+3. Enhance bullet points with facts, examples, and statistics
+4. Add detailed presenter notes with background information
+5. Include references where appropriate

+This process takes longer but produces higher-quality, more informative presentations.

 ### API Endpoint
 You can also generate presentations programmatically:
 ```
 curl -X POST http://localhost:5000/api/generate \
   -H "Content-Type: application/json" \
-  -d '{"prompt": "Create a presentation about AI ethics", "convert_to_pdf": true}'
+  -d '{"prompt": "Create a presentation about AI ethics", "convert_to_pdf": true, "use_llm_chaining": true}'
 ```

 ## Project Structure